 WORD DEFINITION Final landform and rehabilitation plan As defined in the Mining Regulation 2016.
-Final land use As defined in the Mining Regulation 2016.
+Final land useAs defined in the Mining Regulation 2016.
 Form and way Means the form and way approved by the Secretary.
 Approved form and way documents are available on the Department's website.
-Growth Medium Development Habitat Has the same meaning as that term under the Biodiversity Conservation Act 2016 and the Fisheries Management Act 1994 (as relevant).
+Growth Medium Development This phase of rehabilitation consists of activities required to establish the physical, chemical and biological components of the substrate required to establish the desired vegetation community (including short lived pioneer species.
+This phase may include spreading the prepared landform with topsoil and/or subsoil and/or soil substitutes, applying soil ameliorants to enhance the physical, chemical and biological characteristics of the growth media, and actions to minimise loss of growth media due to erosion.
+Habitat Has the same meaning as that term under the Biodiversity Conservation Act 2016 and the Fisheries Management Act 1994 (as relevant).
 Indicator An attribute of the biophysical environment (e.g. pH, topsoil depth, biomass) that can be used to approximate the progression of a biophysical process.
 It can be measured and audited to demonstrate (and track) the progress of an aspect of rehabilitation towards a desired completion criterion (i.e. defined end point).
 It may be aligned to an established protocol and used to evaluate changes in a system.
 Land As defined in the Mining Act 1992 .
 Landform Establishment This phase of rehabilitation consists of the processes and activities required to construct the final landform.
 In addition to profiling the surface of rehabilitation areas to the approved final landform profile this phase may include works to construct surface water drainage features, encapsulate problematic materials such as tailings, and prepare a substrate with the desired physical and chemical characteristics (e.g. rock raking or ameliorating sodic materials).
 Large mine As defined in the Mining Regulation 2016.
 Lease holder The holder of a mining lease.

 WORD DEFINITION Life of mine The timeframe of how long a mine is approved to mine, from commencement to closure.
 Mine rehabilitation portal Means the NSW Resources Regulator's online portal that lease holders must use (via a registered account) to: upload rehabilitation geographical information system (GIS) spatial data develop rehabilitation GIS spatial data (using online tracing functions) generate rehabilitation plans and rehabilitation statistics using the map viewer and Rehabilitation Key Performance Indicator functionalities.
 Data submitted to the mine rehabilitation portal is collated in a centralised geodatabase for use by the NSW Resources Regulator to regulate rehabilitation performance of lease holders.
-Mining area As defined in the Mining Act 1992.
+Mining area As defined in the Mining Act 1992 .
 Mining domain A land management unit with a discrete operational function (e.g. overburden emplacement), and therefore similar geophysical characteristics, that will require specific rehabilitation treatments to achieve the final land use(s).
-Mining land As defined in the Mining Act 1992.
+Mining land As defined in the Mining Act 1992 .
 Native vegetation Has the same meaning as that term under section 60B of the Local Land Services Act 2013.
 Overburden Material overlying coal or a mineral deposit.
 Performance indicator An attribute of the biophysical environment (for example pH, slope, topsoil depth, biomass) that can be used to demonstrate achievement of a rehabilitation objective.
 It can be measured and audited to demonstrate (and track) the progress of an aspect of rehabilitation towards a desired completion criterion, that is, a defined end point.
 It may be aligned to an established protocol and used to evaluate changes in a system.